 PayPal is a payment method that allows you to make your purchases using fiat currency such as USD and GBP, whereas Ethereum is a blockchain network that supports its own cryptocurrency called ether.
 Ether transactions, unlike those on PayPal, are anonymous, and the primary difference between the two platforms lies on the technical level of how spending works.

 PayPal transfers rely on the conventional banking system to keep track of spending and verify transactions.
 Ethereum transactions, on the other hand, are completely decentralised.
 Ether payments are peer-to-peer transactions that happen without the need for the involvement of a third party.

 Is PayPal a commonly accepted payment method for ether?

-No, PayPal is not commonly accepted when it comes to cryptocurrency in general.
+No, PayPal is not commonly accepted when it comes to investing in cryptocurrency in general.
 This is because it has been associated with chargeback scams in the past, which led to several sellers transferring ether away and then having the money they received for it claimed back, leaving them out of pocket.
-However, you can find platforms such as LocalBitcoins that allow you to pay with PayPal.
+However, you can find platforms such as LocalBitcoins that allow you to buy Ethereum with PayPal.

 Is buying Ethereum with PayPal the best method?

 Probably not, largely because of the restrictions, but also because it can incur high fees.
 You will also not commonly be allowed to purchase large amounts of ETH coins using PayPal, as you can with bank wire transfer.
 And even for small amounts, the fees can be high, sometimes reaching more than 5%.
 Generally it’s better to use a card for smaller amounts of Ethereum and bank transfers for larger ones.
 However, on platforms that accept PayPal it’s a perfectly secure way to buy ether if it’s the payment method you wish to use.